Setting up the environment

 Click on Knox Gateway

 Find Knox Gateway under components and Start Knox Gateway

 Go back to Knox’s Host Actions and Restart All Components

 2. In your Background Operations Running window, it should show that all the above services are being restarted.

 Verify “ranger_audits” is created in Ambari Infra Solr

-Once we restart Ranger, you should verify that ranger_audits is started:
+Once services have been restarted, you should verify that ranger_audits is started:

-Ambari -> Ambari Infra -> Quick Links -> Solr Admin UI
+Ambari -> Infra Solr -> Quick Links -> Solr Admin UI

 Make sure “ranger_audits” is displayed in Ambari Infra Solr as in the picture below:

 Great now that we have set up the environment for us to work with let’s get to work assigning Tag Based Policies with Atlas.